aalina13/Calculator/README.md

-# The very first repository
+# Simple / Scientific Calculator

-Excited to learn stuff!
+This is a simple project I made in order to learn how to use WindowBuiler in Eclipse and to build GUI in Java